-Sago porridge is a rich and creamy porridge made from sago pearls boiled with warm spices and sweetened with coconut milk and condensed coconut milk.
-It’s a sweet, spiced, warm, and comforting breakfast meal to jump-start your morning.
+Sago porridge is sure to become a favorite.
+This dreamy porridge made from sago pearls boiled with warm spices and sweetened with milk and sugar is the perfect comforting breakfast meal to jump-start your morning.

 Guyanese Sago Porridge